King's Cross, London: Origin

-Boudicca Legend
+Boudica Legend

-The corruption "Battle Bridge" led to a tradition that this was the site of a major battle in AD 60 or 61 between the Romans and the Iceni tribe led by Boudica (also known as Boudicea).
-The tradition claims support from the writing of Publius Cornelius Tacitus, an ancient Roman historian, who described the place of action between the Romans and Boadicea (Annals 14.31), but without specifying where it was; Thornbury addresses the pros and cons of the identification.
+The corruption "Battle Bridge" led to a tradition that this was the site of a major battle in AD 60 or 61 between the Romans and the Iceni tribe led by Boudica (also known as Boadicea).
+The tradition claims support from the writing of Publius Cornelius Tacitus, an ancient Roman historian, who described the place of action between the Romans and Boudica (Annals 14.31), but without specifying where it was; Thornbury addresses the pros and cons of the identification.
 Lewis Spence's 1937 book Boadicea – warrior queen of the Britons includes a map showing the supposed positions of the opposing armies.
 The suggestion that Boudica is buried beneath platform 9 or 10 at King's Cross station seems to have arisen as urban folklore since the end of World War II.
 The area had been settled in Roman times, and a camp here known as The Brill was erroneously attributed to Julius Caesar, who never visited Londinium.
-There is still a small area named "Battle Bridge Place" between King's Cross and St Pancras stations, and "Brill Place", a road leading towards Euston from St Pancras Station.
+There is still a small area named "Battle Bridge Place" between King's Cross and St Pancras stations, and "Brill Place", a road leading towards Euston from St Pancras station.
 An art installation named the Identified Flying Object (IFO) stands in Battle Bridge Place, part of the RELAY King's Cross Arts programme.

-Development and the name 'King's Cross'
+Development and the name "King's Cross"

-The Roque map of 1746 shows the area as entirely undeveloped, however the opening of the new Euston Road (originally New Road) in 1756, opened the area up for development.
+The Rocque map of 1746 shows the area as entirely undeveloped; however, the opening of the new Euston Road (originally New Road) in 1756 opened the area up for development.
 The current name has its origin in a monument to King George IV which stood from 1830 to 1845 at "the king's crossroads" where New Road (later Euston Road), Gray's Inn Road, and Pentonville Road met.
 The monument was 60 ft high and topped by an 11 ft statue of the king; it was described by Walter Thornbury as "a ridiculous octagonal structure crowned by an absurd statue".
 The statue itself, which cost no more than £25, was constructed of bricks and mortar, and finished in a manner that gave it the appearance of stone "at least to the eyes of common spectators".
 The architect was Stephen Geary, who exhibited a model of "the Kings Cross" at the Royal Academy in 1830.
 The upper storey was used as a camera obscura while the base housed first a police station, and later a public house.
-The unpopular building was demolished in 1845, though the area kept the name of Kings Cross.
+The unpopular building was demolished in 1845, though the area kept the name of King's Cross.
 A structure in the form of a lighthouse was built on top of a building almost on the site about 30 years later.
 Known locally as the "Lighthouse Building", the structure was popularly thought to be an advertisement for Netten's Oyster Bar on the ground floor, but this seems not to be true.
 It is a grade II listed building.